 Let's check out how to find the area and perimeter of a trapezoid with sides and angles denoted like in the trapezoid calculator, and the following data:

 d = 3 in,

 δ = 45°.

 It doesn't look like much, but let's see what we can do here.
 Firstly, however, let's observe that our trapezoid calculator can easily handle our problem even with so little information.
 Indeed, if we input the above numbers into our tool (note how we can switch to other units by clicking on them and choosing the suitable one from the list), it will fill out all other fields.
-For instance, as a trapezoid angle calculator, it will use the identities mentioned in the second section to compute
+For instance, as a trapezoid angle calculator, it will use the identities mentioned in to compute

 𝛾.
 Also, note that we can additionally go into the advanced mode and see the length of the median.